DatDoDev/Democratized_Data_Solution/README.md

 - [:open_file_folder: DOWNLOAD FILES HERE](https://drive.google.com/drive/folders/1nTQe0mLxE-BWR_injImy1uHtF8uRVRTa?usp=share_link)

+## 📁 CONTENTS IN FILES

+       .
+       ├── Democratized_Data_Solution.pdf                 # Written report of our works
+       │
+       ├── README.md
+       │
+       ├── poster_Democratized_Data_Solution.pdf          # All reports redacted and unredacted
+       │
+       └── ...

+* DESCRIPTION
+* PACKAGE STRUCTURE
+* INSTALLATION
+* EXECUTION

 ## 🔨 INSTALLATION

 For the Tableau visualization, please use Tableau 2022.4 if running locally.
 Alternatively, the Tableau visualization can be accessed via Tableau Public at this link: https://public.tableau.com/app/profile/binh.vu5742/viz/Visualization_16835996323470/MainDashboard

 If using the Tableau Public version, no further installations or dependencies are required and all data should be pre-connected.
 For the best experience, we recommend using a larger (e.g., desktop) computer screen to maximum display as the map renders all states and zip codes in the United States.

-## 📁 CONTENTS IN FILES

-* DESCRIPTION
-* PACKAGE STRUCTURE
-* INSTALLATION
-* EXECUTION

 ## DESCRIPTION